-c.
-Individual Exchange Program.
-This program is similar to the PEP.
-It is different, however, because it is a TDY assignment in-theater.
-This program gives the commander flexibility since he will not lose personnel for extended periods and he is able to expose a larger portion of his force to the program. d.
+SOURCE: National Military Strategy of the United States of America, 1995 however, because it is a TDY assignment in-theater.
+This program gives the commander flexibility, since he will not lose personnel for extended periods and he is able to expose a larger portion of his force to the program.

+d.
 Combination Programs.
-Commanders should consider combining SA efforts with joint or combined exercises to obtain maximum benefit for all concerned.
+Commanders should consider combining SA efforts with joint or multinational exercises in order to obtain maximum benefit for all concerned.
 For example, exchange of key personnel during exercises will gain more in terms of interoperability than exchanges during normal operational periods.
 Also, the exchange of units with similar equipment, especially if the HN is unfamiliar with the equipment, may be very beneficial.

-SECTION C--DIRECT SUPPORT NOT INVOLVING COMBAT OPERATIONS
+SECTION C. DIRECT SUPPORT (NOT INVOLVING COMBAT OPERATIONS) (See Figure IV-4)

-7. Direct Support Not Involving Combat Operations.
-As mentioned in Chapter I, this category of support involves US forces actually conducting operations in support of the HN.
-This is different from providing equipment or training support to enhance the HN's ability to conduct their own operations.
+7. Direct Support (Not Involving Combat Operations)

+As mentioned in Chapter I, "Introduction," this category of support involves US forces actually conducting operations in support of the HN.
+This is different from providing equipment or training support in order to enhance the HN's ability to conduct its own operations.
 Direct support operations provide immediate assistance and are usually combined in a total FID program with indirect operations.
 Two types of direct operations critical to supporting FID across all categories are CA and PSYOP.
-Because these operations involve US forces in a direct operational role they are discussed under direct support operations not involving combat.
+Because these operations involve US forces in a direct operational role, they are discussed under direct support (not involving combat operations).
 These concepts and relationships will be discussed in more detail in the remainder of this section.

+8. Civil-Military Operations

-8. Civil Military Operations.
-As explained in Chapter I, CMO span a very broad area in FID and include activities in peace, conflict, and war.
-Using CMO to support military activities in a FID program can enhance preventive measures, reconstructive efforts, and combat operations in support of an HN's IDAD program.
+As explained in Chapter I, "Introduction," CMO span a very broad area in FID and include activities across the range of military operations.
+Using CMO to support military activities in a FID program can enhance preventive measures, reconstructive efforts, and combat operations in support of a HN's IDAD program.
 This discussion is limited to those portions of CMO that most directly contribute to a commander's support of a FID program.

 a.
 Civil Affairs.
 CA units are vital to support theater FID programs in areas from planning to execution.
-CA personnel are a valuable resource in planning and facilitating the conduct of various indirect, direct support (not involving combat), and combat operations in support of the overall FID effort.
+CA personnel are a valuable resource in planning and facilitating the conduct of various indirect, direct support (not involving combat operations), and combat operations in support of the overall FID effort.
 CA personnel also assist the HN civilian government by providing civil administration assistance in the executive, legislative, or judicial areas.
-Refer to Joint Pub 3-57 for more detailed information of CA capabilities.
+Refer to Joint Pub 3-57, "Doctrine for Joint Civil Affairs," for more detailed information of CA capabilities.